RelativeSure/personal-site/docs/intro.md

   - Redis
   - PostgreSQL
   - MySQL / MariaDB
+- Containers
+  - Docker
+  - Kubernetes

 I have an education in Datatechnician with special in infrastructure.
-I have gotten a medal and diploma from my city's mayor because of being a great ambassador.
+I have gotten a medal and diploma from my city's mayor because of being a great ambassador for the education.

 ### Technical side of my site